 Because of the highly specialized nature of faculty expertise, departments are assigned a major role in assessing the significance and quality of discipline-specific faculty achievements for reappointment, promotion, and tenure decisions.
-The ISU Handbook stipulates that each academic department must publish guidelines that stipulate the discipline specific criteria and performance standards to be used in departmental faculty personnel decisions.
-Furthermore, it gives departments primary authority and responsibility for assessing discipline specific achievements of faculty for reappointment, promotion, and tenure decisions.
-This is not to say that departments have ultimate authority in evaluating all aspects of a candidate's research, scholarship, or creative activity.
+The University Handbook stipulates that each academic department must publish guidelines that stipulate the discipline specific criteria and performance standards to be used in departmental faculty personnel decisions.
+Furthermore, it gives departments primary authority and responsibility for assessing discipline specific achievements of faculty for reappointment, promotion, and tenure decisions, as well as for faculty performance evaluation decisions.
+This is not to say that departments have ultimate authority in evaluating all aspects of a candidate's activities.
 The evaluation of a candidate's total performance is a shared responsibility.
-On the other hand, the ISU Handbook statements do help differentiate the roles of departmental reviewers and of college-level reviewers in this critical evaluation and provide college-level reviewers with an opportunity to delegate part of their evaluation to the department reviewers.
+On the other hand, the University Handbook statements do help differentiate the roles of departmental reviewers and of college-level reviewers in this critical evaluation and provide college-level reviewers with an opportunity to delegate part of their evaluation to the department reviewers.

-In addition to discipline-specific evaluative criteria and performance standards, departments are encouraged to include the following in their personnel guidelines: departmental mission and goals; procedures for establishing and agreeing upon annual goals; procedures for annual and comprehensive reappointment reviews for probationary faculty including guidelines for documenting and presenting professional activities; procedures for tenure and promotion reviews; processes for providing candidates with feedback on performance and recommendations for continued progress toward tenure and/or promotion; and explication of the responsibilities of the departmental personnel committee, chair, and candidate.
+In addition to discipline-specific evaluative criteria and performance standards, departments are encouraged to include the following in their personnel guidelines: departmental mission and goals; procedures for establishing and agreeing upon annual goals; procedures for annual and comprehensive reappointment reviews for probationary tenure-track faculty and Instructors, including guidelines for documenting and presenting professional activities; procedures for tenure and promotion reviews; procedures for faculty performance evaluations; processes for providing candidates with feedback on performance and recommendations for continued progress toward tenure and/or promotion; and explication of the responsibilities of the departmental personnel committee, chair, and candidate.